heissjl/gp-lio-network/README.md

 A Network Approach to Multipolarity in the Liberal International Order - Global Politics course at Hertie School

 Code needs a thorough clean up, sorry.
+Have a look at the paper (uploaded PDF) instead.